psychoinformatics-de/studyforrest-www/content/pages/resources.rst

 :save_as: data.html
 :url: data.html

-The project has made several data releases over the past years.
-This page provides an overview of the provided resources.
+*Studyforrest* has made several data releases over the past years, and this page provides an overview of the available resources.
 Often, multiple data types are available for the same set of participants |---| for example, up to 10 hours of different fMRI scans per participant.
 Further details are available from the linked publications and summary pages.